 Empower the poor

-According to the United Nation Millennium Report of 2012, “There were 456 million workers in the world living below the $1.25 a day poverty line in 2011.
-This means there are millions of poor people around the globe desperate to find a way to support their families financially, especially in rural areas.
-So desperate in fact, some are willing to sell illegal drugs or even their own children into the sex industry.
+“There were 456 million workers in the world living below the $1.25-a-day poverty line in 2011,” according to the Millennium Report by the United Nations in 2012.
+This means there are millions of people who, to earn money for their family, will sell illegal drugs and even their children to the sex industry.

 The Bible teaches us to be kind to the poor and offer them help in time of need.
-“Those who oppress the poor insult their Maker, but helping the poor honours him” (Proverbs 14:31 NLT).
+“Those who oppress the poor insult their Maker, but helping the poor honours Him,” Proverbs chapter 14 verse 31 says.

-Child Rescue purchases a struggling family a male and female pig to raise and breed.
-In turn, the family can sell the additional pigs they raise for a profit.
-Then, they can pay Child Rescue back by giving us a male and female pig from the pigs’ offspring.
+Child Rescue purchases a male and female pig for a struggling family to raise and breed.
+In turn, the family can sell the additional pigs they breed for a profit.
+Then, they can pay Child Rescue back by giving us a male and female pig from their offspring.

 Child Rescue provides the upfront costs needed to create a fish pond and supply the fish.
 Over time, the fish reproduce.
 Once the fish reach a mature size, they can be sold for money or eaten by the family raising them.
-Child Rescue is reimbursed from the profits earned over time and is able to continue empowering the poor with these micro loans.
+Child Rescue is reimbursed from the profits earned over time and can continue empowering the poor with these microloans.

-Apart from helping the poor become self-sustaining, Child Rescue also holds Trafficking Awareness Concerts in remote villages where extreme poverty is prevalent.
-We use these music festivals as a means to get the whole community together to raise awareness about sex trafficking and to teach villagers how to prevent their children from entering the sex-trade.
-We also discuss the various programs Child Rescue provides in case any family might need assistance.
-Sometimes the concerts will include food and/or health clinics.
+What’s more, Child Rescue holds concerts about trafficking awareness in remote villages where extreme poverty is prevalent.
+We use these music festivals to get the whole community together to raise awareness about sex trafficking and to teach villagers how to prevent their children from entering the sex-trade.
+We also discuss the various programs Child Rescue provides if a family might need assistance.
+Sometimes the concerts will include food and health clinics